lizhuofan95/lizhuofan95.github.io/content/_index.md

 On pleasantly unproductive days, I enjoy reading detective stories and existentialists, skiing, and stargazing on GitHub.

-How to say my name: [/dʒʊɒ-fʌn/](https://www.chinesenamesinenglish.com/wiki/Zhuofan).
+How to say my name: /Jwo-fun/, or check out this [website](https://www.chinesenamesinenglish.com/wiki/Zhuofan).